Introduction to Simprints

 Enrolling beneficiaries

-In your registration form, after including your username, API key, module ID, and result format, you should include questions to collect any other identifying information you would like to use later in the identification or verification processes.
+In your registration form, after including your username, Project ID and module ID, you should include questions to collect any other identifying information you would like to use later in the identification or verification processes.
 These questions may include their full name, their gender, their age, etc. In the example form, only the name, gender, and age are included.
 These questions will be added to XLSForm as normal.
 Please see xlsform.org for more information on XLSForm syntax.

 After all the questions used to identify the beneficiary have been included, combine the data information: